 The Counselling Directory (professional support)

-Have you been affected by hate crime or harassment because you are: Lesbian Gay, Bisexual, and/or Transgender?
+Have you been affected by hate crime or harassment because you are: Lesbian Gay, Bisexual, Transgender or you are unsure or Questioning?
 Would you like to stop this happening again to you or anyone else?
 LGBT Bristol is looking for volunteers to join the Bristol Hate Crime Services – Service User Strategic Group.

 Further information is available by clicking here;